Sti2nd/electron-fagkveld/README.md

 And now we want to… creep the user out by using the [Clipboard API](https://electronjs.org/docs/api/clipboard)?

 Or perhaps play with the [Menu API](https://electronjs.org/docs/api/menu).
 The sky is the limit!
-Bring your app to world dominance!
+Bring your desktop app to world dominance!